|Mogao Caves, Dunhuang |

-According to Tang Dynasty records, a monk had witnessed onsite a vision of thousand Buddhas under showers of golden rays.
+According to Tang Dynasty (618 - 907) records, a monk lived in Five Hus and Sixteen States had witnessed onsite a vision of thousand Buddhas under showers of golden rays.
 Thus inspired, he started the caves construction work that spanned ten dynasties.
 Mogao Caves are commonly known as the Caves of a Thousand Buddhas.

 Buddhist art has its origins in India.
 Mogao sculptors improvised where the rock surface did not work well under their chisels.
 They placed clay statues in front of the cave walls, carved relief murals as backdrops, and painted the sidewalls and ceilings with art decors.
 The largest statue is 34.5 meters (113 feet) high and the smallest a mere 2 centimeters (0.79inches) high.

 The traveler will note traces of Indian Buddhist art in the earlier works.
 More recent works depict all walks of life and activities in a local setting.
-You will relive the daily routines and special events as captured by the artists while you are exploring the 750 caves.
+You will relive the daily routines and special events as captured by the artists while you are exploring the 735 caves.
 There are also ups and downs in the artistic quality over the centuries, depending on the fortunes of Buddhism with available art patronage.
 Artists in each dynasty painted with their distinctive palette.
-The visitor can tell the works in the Tang Dynasty from those in the Song Dynasty.
+The visitor can tell the works in the Tang Dynasty from those in the Song Dynasty (960 - 1279).

-2. Within the caves, no photo!
-An electronic torch maybe necessary to see inside the caves.
+2. Within Mogao Caves, no photo!
+An electronic torch maybe necessary to see inside Mogao Caves.

 From July 20, 2015, individual visitors who reserve the entrance tickets are required to provide their valid ID documents used for reservation to get their tickets.
 Foreign visitors can use their passports.
 All visitors should get tickets from the ticket office in downtown (No. 102, Building 15, North District of Yingbing Garden Community, East Yangguan Road; close to Yingbing Grand Hotel) or the ticket office in the Digital Exhibition Center.

 Those who don't reserve the entrance tickets in advance can buy tickets at the above two ticket offices.

 If visitors have any question, they can call (+86) 400-833-3715(7:00-00:00).